 We are a public company and subject to the reporting requirements of the Exchange Act, and the Sarbanes-Oxley Act of 2002.
 The Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and financial condition.
 The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal controls for financial reporting.
 For example, Section 404 of the Sarbanes-Oxley Act requires that our management report on the effectiveness of our internal controls structure and procedures for financial reporting.
 Section 404 compliance may divert internal resources and will take a significant amount of time and effort to complete.
 If we fail to maintain compliance under Section 404, or if in the future management determines that our internal control over financial reporting are not effective as defined under Section 404, we could be subject to sanctions or investigations by the NYSE American should we in the future be listed on this market, the Commission, or other regulatory authorities.
 Furthermore, investor perceptions of our company may suffer, and this could cause a decline in the market price of our common stock.
 Any failure of our internal controls could have a material adverse effect on our stated results of operations and harm our reputation.
 If we are unable to implement these changes effectively or efficiently, it could harm our operations, financial reporting or financial results and could result in an adverse opinion on internal controls from our independent auditors.
-We may need to hire a number of additional employees with public accounting and disclosure experience in order to meet our ongoing obligations as a public company, particularly if we become fully subject to Section 404 and its auditor attestation requirements, which will increase costs.
-Our management team and other personnel will need to devote a substantial amount of time to new compliance initiatives and to meeting the obligations t
+We may need to hire a number of additional employees with public accounting and disclosure experience in which will increase costs.
+Our management team and other personnel will need to devote a substantial amount of time to new compliance initiatives and to meeting the obligations that are associated with being a public company, which may divert attention from other business concerns, which could have a material adverse effect on our b